charlie-url/rm_modular_weather/Documentation/readme.txt

 > TL;DR: You can import my premade [Measures] instead of trying to guess which StringIndex holds the data that you want.
 It only takes 1 line of code.

 -----   Intended Usage   -----
+> I assume that you have understood the section above (in a basic sense).

+>TL;DR: WebParser downloads html code from weather.com, picks out 60 relevant words, and assigns each to a "StringIndex" number.
+You can import my premade [Measures] instead of trying to guess which StringIndex holds the data that you want.
+It only takes 1 line of code.

+1. Load the rm_modular_weather skin. (click the rainmeter icon from your taskbar and Load it from there)
+2. Click on "[Click to view data in the Log]" to see what data is loaded.
+2.1 In the Log, the name of the [Measure] is on the left and the data value is on the right 2.2.
+By default, AllWeatherInfo.inc is used in this skin.
+This loads all 60 possible data values.
+3. Right-click on the skin and choose "Edit skin".
+Scroll to the bottom of the code.
+4. Find the line under [GetAll] that says "@include=#@#AllWeatherInfo.inc" 4.1 "#@#" is interpreted by Rainmeter as the @Resources folder for this skin.
+Right click on the skin and select the top option (rm_modular_weather) to open the folder for this skin.
+4.2 Open the "@Resources" folder and choose a .inc that has info that you would want. (ex.
+LocationInfo has information about LocationID, LocationName, Sunrise, and Sunset)
+4.3 Back in the code, replace "AllWeatherInfo.inc" with the filename you picked.
+5. Save the document, refresh the skin, and view the Log.
+5.1 There should be less values that before, since AllWeatherInfo isn't the one being loaded.